 • The Loops - The Repurpose project – reuse hubs from across London created to refurbish, upcycle and redistribute unwanted items.

-• Thrifty's Retro – furniture upcycling scheme.
+• Thrifty's Retro - a furniture upcycling scheme.

 • Uniq Furniture - this scheme refurbishes, upcycles and restyles furniture to its former glory and beyond.

-• When I Decorate Things - they will run a demonstration on how to decoupage small wooden items.
+• When I Decorate Things - they run a demonstration on how to decoupage small wooden items.